top of page

 • You’ve spent years masking or pushing yourself to keep up

-• Previous therapy didn’t quite understand ADHD
+• Previous therapy didn’t quite understand or fit with your ADHD

-If any of this resonates, you’re not alone — and you’re in the right place.
+If any of this resonates, you’re not alone, and you’re in the right place.

 This psychotherapy is particularly suited to:

-Including those whose ADHD was missed due to masking, anxiety, or high achievement.
+Women with ADHD, especially those whose ADHD was missed due to masking, anxiety, or high achievement.

-Those who seem to be coping externally but feel overwhelmed or disconnected inside.
+Professionals and high-functioning adults who seem to be coping externally but feel overwhelmed or disconnected inside.

 This therapy is: